-While in beta, Apple removed the time indicator that showed how long you've been recording, since it unnecessarily ended up in the final footage.
-Maybe we'll see some future updates to this screen-recording feature, like the ability to automatically exit the Control Center once a screen recording has been initiated.
+Apple removed the time indicator from a beta version that showed how long you've been recording since it unnecessarily ended up in the final footage.
+So maybe we'll see some future updates to this screen-recording feature, like the ability to automatically exit the Control Center once a screen recording has been initiated.

 What refinements would you like on iOS 11's screen-recording feature to make it as hassle-free as possible?
 Share your thoughts and comment on the section below.